 The word “hamsa” in the title refers to the migratory bird “swan” or “goose”, which according to Hindu-Buddhist views is the vehicle or the ride of Goddess Saraswati.
 The reason why the goddess chose this bird is that it can fly non-stop for whopping 7,000 miles over great heights.

 The swan is a bar-headed bird that resides in Mansarovar Lake in Tibet and flies over thousands of miles to migrate to Indian habitats during winter.
-According to Upnishads, the swan eats only pearls and can segregate milk from water if both are mixed together.
-Moreover, it possesses the holy knowledge of the Brahmm.
+According to Upanishads, the swan eats only pearls and can segregate milk from water if both are mixed together.
+Moreover, it possesses the holy knowledge of the Brahma.

 The sacred land of Jind has deep roots in mythology.
-This explains the existence of Ekahamsa temple in village Ikkas about five miles of Jind.
+This explains the existence of Ekahamsa Temple in the village of Ikkas about five miles from Jind.
 It can be accessed through Jind-Hansi road.

-The shrine is also mentioned in epics which relates to Lord Krishna.
-The temple also has a painting portraying how the Lord showers His love on one and all.
+The shrine is also mentioned in epics which relate to Lord Krishna.
+The temple also has a painting portraying how the lord showers his love on one and all.